-Some of the most iconic brands in the world including Vespa and our old friends, Volkswagen, have used augmented reality to enhance their print media campaigns.
+Some of the most iconic brands in the world including our old friends, Volkswagen, have used augmented reality to enhance their print media campaigns.
 Vespa augmented reality meanwhile has proved a huge success.

 Back in 2012, Volkswagen used Augmented Reality to in magazine and large print ads to engage and excite an audience who weren’t even looking for a new car.

 This demonstrates the point that a great idea designed well and produced using modern thinking can reach a far greater audience.
 Thanks to the app it can also be done in a far more measurable way.

 This is where Augmented Reality can benefit businesses beyond the excitement and engagement such a novelty brings as it’s entirely measureable.

 App downloads can be tracked, use can be analysed and extrapolations made based on any increase in website traffic, enquiries or orders/purchases.
 The AR experience can be monitored.

 It can make a traditionally unmeasurable medium, highly measurable indeed.

 There is, of course, the urge to augment every new billboard, stand or magazine ad in this way but less is definitely more.
 Especially as you want to make sure the added investment has paid for itself.

 However, Augmented Reality isn’t for everyone or for the impatient.
 The good campaigns are the ones where thought, time and effort have gone into creating something amazing and memorable.

 The success of any campaign (augmented or otherwise) is dependent on the quality of the product or service you’re promoting, the standard of the poster or ad that’s out there to be seen, and the quality of the interaction from your augmented reality page.